 JOIN US NOW!

 Do you dream of furthering your career in Radiography?
 Want to connect with other Rad Techs in Kentucky?
 Or just need easy access to continuing education credit opportunities?
-Take advantage of the S U P E R S A L E and join the KSRT!
-For a very limited time, the regular membership dues have been *slashed* by almost 40%.

 This ever-growing group connects radiographic technologists throughout the state and includes benefits like: